unhuman-io/motor-realtime/README.md

-realtime-tmp
+# realtime-tmp

-This project contains a kernel driver to communicate to motor controllers over USB and an API to help communicate with the motor controllers.
-The project will install the kernel driver in `/lib/modules/${uname -r}`.
+This project contains helps interface with a kernel driver to communicate to motor controllers over USB and an API to help communicate with the motor controllers.
+The kernel driver is available at github at unhuman-io/usb_rt_driver.
 The API will install a shared library motor_manager.so and include files: motor.h and motor_manager.h.
 An example is installed in `share/realtime-tmp/example`.

 `motor_util` is a command line utility that is also installed.
 It uses the motor_manager library and enumerates any connected devices.